tuckerweibell/recipe/src/unreleased.md

 - Added zebra striping to simple tables in place of row hover style.
 - Changed width of modal to 550px.
 - Set base font-size and type on EzTable, EzField and EzButton.
+- Tweaked input placeholder styles to more closely match mocks

 #### Bug fixes